researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 The statement coverage result will be in the file `/home/combodroid/result_SUBJECT_beta_TIMESTAMP/Coverage.xml` as well as the `/home/combodroid/artifact/Coverage.xml` file.

 *Note*: Due to the recent update of GitHub, its account authorization page no longer supports the browser of Android 6.0, and this makes it impossible to test most of the functionalities of PocketHub [#8] by ComboDroid's current implementation.
 We plan to deal with this in the short future.

-## 3. Configuring ComboDroid for Testing Android Apps
+## 3. Configuring ComboDroid for Testing Other Apps

 To test any given app (APK), the following steps should be followed:

-1. Write a configuration file;
+1. Write a configuration file (modify from an existing one);
 2. At the ComboDroid installation directory (`/home/combodroid`), run
     ```bash
     bash runComboDroid 0 PATH_TO_CONFIGURATION_FILE